|Policy & Guidance|

 NIH intends to uphold high ethical, health, and safety standards in both the conduct of the research it funds and the expenditure of public funds by its grantees.
 The public policy requirements specified in this section set many of those standards.
 The signature of the AOR on the application certifies that the organization complies, or intends to comply, with all applicable policies, certifications and assurances referenced (and, in some cases, included) in the application instructions.
 The policies, certifications and assurances listed in this section may or may not be applicable to the project, program, or type of applicant organization.
 Requirements/objectives are listed in alphabetical order.

-As noted in this section, some requirements may necessitate the submission of a separate document (e.g., human subjects assurance, IRB certification, civil rights assurance).
+As noted in this section, some requirements may necessitate the submission of a separate document (e.g., human subjects assurance, certification of IRB approval or institutional exemption, civil rights assurance).
 Applicants and grantees should take particular note of these requirements (for example, see specific sections on Human Subjects Protections and Civil Rights Protections), the absence or inadequacy of which may delay an award or render an applicant ineligible for award.

 The grantee is responsible for: 1) establishing and maintaining the necessary processes to monitor its compliance and that of its employees, consortium participants, and contractors with these requirements; 2) taking appropriate action to meet the stated objectives; and, 3) informing NIH of any problems or concerns.